 What are the chances of getting a job?

-Refrigeration/air-conditioning technicians are in demand due to:
+Refrigeration/air-conditioning technicians are in demand because:

 Most refrigeration/air-conditioning technicians are self-employed, or work for private companies specialising in the sale, design, installation and maintenance of refrigeration and air-conditioning systems.
-Their clients may include:

 Progression and specialisations

 Refrigeration/air-conditioning technicians may progress to set up their own refrigeration or air-conditioning business.

 They may specialise in either refrigeration or air-conditioning systems.